Are you looking for a simple and fun way to showcase your photography and creative work on a personal portfolio website?

 You can easily integrate other Adobe tools and assets into your Adobe Portfolio.
 For example, you can import your photos directly from Adobe Lightroom.
-Also, it has integrations with Adobe Spark, Adobe Stock, Adobe Fonts and Behance.
+Also, it has integrations with Adobe Express (formerly Adobe Spark), Adobe Stock, Adobe Fonts and Behance.

 - Automatically resizes your images

 Regardless of the size and resolution of your uploaded images, Adobe Portfolio automatically scales it down to optimize the user experience according to the device.
 This also helps protect your images as they won’t be displayed in high-res.